Weymouth, Dorset: Geography

 Weymouth is built on weak sand and clay rock which in most places along the Dorset coast, except for narrow bands at Lulworth Cove, Swanage and Durdle Door, has been eroded and transported away.
 This weak rock has been protected at Weymouth by Chesil Beach and the strong limestone Isle of Portland that lies offshore, 3 km south of Wyke Regis.
 The island affects the tides of the area, producing a double low tide in Weymouth Bay and Portland Harbour.
 The maximum tidal range is small, at around 2 m.

-There are two lakes in the borough, both designated Nature Reserves by the Royal Society for the Protection of Birds (RSPB)—Radipole Lake in the town centre, and Lodmoor between the town centre and Preston.
+There are two lakes in the borough, both designated Nature Reserves by the Royal Society for the Protection of Birds (RSPB)–Radipole Lake in the town centre, and Lodmoor between the town centre and Preston.
 Radipole Lake, the largest nature reserve, and mouth of the River Wey before it flows into Weymouth Harbour, are important habitats for fish and migratory birds, and over 200 species of plants.
-Radipole is an important tourist attraction; it and Weymouth Beach are situated very close to the main town centre.
+Radipole is an important tourist attraction; it and Weymouth Beach are situated very close to the town centre.
 There are 11 Sites of Special Scientific Interest in the borough, which cover an area of 1979 acre, and there are 37 other Nature Conservation Designations.

 Situated approximately midway, Weymouth is a gateway town to the Jurassic Coast.
-The 155 km of the Dorset and east Devon coast is a United Nations Educational, Scientific and Cultural Organization World Heritage Site which is important for its geology and landforms.
+The 155 km of the Dorset and east Devon coast is a UNESCO World Heritage Site which is important for its geology and landforms.
 The South West Coast Path has two routes around Weymouth and Portland—one around its coast, and one along the South Dorset Downs, which reduces the path's length by 31.0 km.
 The steep ridge of chalk, locally known as The Ridgeway, separates Dorchester and Weymouth.